-Vera was founded in 2001 in response to the dire lack of all-ages popular music concerts in Seattle.
+Vera was founded in response to the dire lack of all-ages popular music concerts in Seattle.
 At the time legislation called the Teen Dance Ordinance made all-ages concerts prohibitively expensive and difficult to produce, leaving youth under 21 with no legal means to experience and participate in popular music.
 Vera’s first two years were spent producing all-ages concerts in rented halls with the support of the music industry, local foundations, the City of Seattle, and hundreds of volunteers.

 In 2002, Vera moved to a full-time space in downtown Seattle, and legislation was passed to ease the restrictions on all-ages music.
 The new full-time space allowed Vera to expand its programming beyond concerts to include an art gallery, silkscreen studio, sound engineering classes, internships, breakdance classes, musicians’ resources, and much more.
 Volunteerism continued to thrive.
 Vera also expanded its funding base to reduce dependence on public funds and include more private support.
 When downtown redevelopment forced Vera to leave its space in 2006, the organization launched the Viva Vera capital campaign to create a custom-designed venue in the Northwest Rooms at Seattle Center which boasts a 362-capacity showroom and dedicated gallery, silkscreen studio and recording studio.